 4. Coding

-In this stage, the logical models are constructed by developing small programs which are also called units.
+The developer constructs logical models at the coding stage by developing small programs, which we refer to as units.
 These small program units are integrated to form the software.

 5. Testing

-At this stage, the developed software is tested initially by the software engineers and then by a set of customers.
-Testing is done to verify whether the developed software meets the client requirement or not.
-At this stage, it is made sure that the client should not face any problem while installing and using the software.
+The developed software is tested initially by the software engineers and then by a set of customers.
+Testing verifies whether the developed software meets the client’s requirement or not.
+At this stage, it is made sure that the client should not face any problems while installing and using the software.

 6. Deployment

-After final testing, the software is released to the customer or to the market.
-Along with the deployment of the software, the maintenance of the software is also provided to keep the software functional and up to date.
+After final testing, the software is released to the customer or at the market.
+Along with the software’s deployment, maintenance is also provided to keep the software functional and up to date.

 When to Use Waterfall Model?

-The Waterfall model must be used when the client is able to specify all his requirements at once plus his requirements must be stable and the developer team should able to understand all the requirements of their client at the starting of software development.
+We must use the waterfall model when the client can specify all his requirements at once, plus his requirements must be stable.
+The developer team should understand all their client’s requirements at the software development start.

-But, this doesn’t happen as it is difficult for anyone to state all the requirement at once.
-However, a strict waterfall model requires that all the requirement should be specified explicitly as the water once felled from a waterfall cannot go up.
-Similarly, in a strict waterfall model once the stage is completed we cannot go back.
+But, this doesn’t happen as it is difficult for anyone to state all the requirements at once.
+However, a strict waterfall model requires that all the requirements should be specified beforehand as the water once felled from a waterfall cannot go up.
+Similarly, in a strict waterfall model, we cannot go back once the stage is completed.

-To resolve the need of the strict waterfall model, a variation in the waterfall model was introduce known as ‘feedback between the adjoining stages’.
+A variation in the waterfall model was introduced, known as ‘feedback between the adjoining stages’; it resolves the need for the strict waterfall model.

 The feedback between the adjoining stages allows correcting the problem uncovered in the previous stage by taking feedback from the current stage.
-Like, in the testing stage if an error is detected of the coding stage it can be resolved by going back to the coding stage.
+Like, in the testing stage, if an error is detected in the coding stage, it can be resolved by going back to the coding stage.

-So in reality, there is not an exact sequential flow from communication with the client to the deployment of the product.
-There is frequent feedback to earlier stages.
+So, in reality, there is not an exact sequential flow from communication with the client to the deployment of the product.
+There is frequent feedback on earlier stages.

 Advantages of the Waterfall Model

-- Waterfall model divides the entire process of software development into finite independent stages.
-This makes the controlling of each stage easier.
+- The waterfall model divides the entire process of software development into finite independent stages.
+It makes the controlling of each stage easier.

-- Waterfall model works best for the smaller projects.
+- The waterfall model works best for smaller projects.

-- The requirements are stable and known to the developer at the starting of the project.
+- The requirements are stable and known to the developer at the start of the project.

 - Client intervention is minimum during software development.

-- Waterfall model is simple and easy to implement.
+- The waterfall model is simple and easy to implement.

 Disadvantages of Waterfall Model

-- A strict waterfall model doesn’t allow going back once the stage is completed.
-If any problem is determined at any of the stages which discovers the mistake of the earlier stage, it’s too late to rectify.
+- A strict waterfall model doesn’t allow going back once the stage completes.
+If developers identify any problem at any stage that discovers the earlier stage’s mistake, it’s too late to rectify it.

-- It is difficult to state all the requirements explicitly at the starting which causes natural uncertainty at the beginning of the project.
+- It is difficult to state all the requirements explicitly initially, which causes natural uncertainty at the beginning of the project.

-- The client must have patience as he will be able to see the working model only during the deployment stage and if any problem is detected at that time it is too late to modify due to the rigidity of the waterfall model.
+- The client must have patience as he will be able to see the working model only during the deployment stage.
+If he identifies any problem at that time, it is too late to modify due to the rigidity of the waterfall model.

-- Waterfall model is difficult to implement in a complex project.
+- The waterfall model is difficult to implement in a complex project.

-- As the testing stage come very late it becomes difficult and challenging to determine the problems uncovered at early stages.
+- As the testing stage comes very late, it becomes difficult to determine the problems uncovered at the early stages.

 Key Takeaways